 Research shows trauma and chronic stress make a significant contribution to a person’s struggle with substance use and addiction.
 Substance use and other compulsive behaviours can become a way to manage the overwhelming experiences of trauma - they often begin as a way to numb painful memories and self-medicate anxiety, shame, or anger.
 Substances such as alcohol, marijuana, or opiates can bring “relief” to overwhelming trauma symptoms.

 But reliance on mood-altering substances or behaviours as coping tools only adds to the initial trauma symptoms by creating more problems and more negative consequences.
-Relational consequences, financial difficulties, health issues, accidents, or legal problems can then lead to a greater need to mood-alter creating the vicious cycle of trauma and addiction.
+Relational consequences, health issues, financial difficulties, accidents, or legal problems can then lead to a greater need to mood-alter creating the vicious cycle of trauma and addiction.

 safely addressing Trauma & Addiction